-From 2004 until 2006, she served at the African Union Commission to improve the institution's governance and equality by establishing a program on gender and development.
-In 2006, she moved to the global stage as director of the gender team of the United Nations Development Program, working on development, climate change and economic policy through the prism of gender considerations.
+From 2004 until 2006, she served at the African Union Commission to improve the institution’s governance and equality by establishing a program on gender and development.
+In 2006, she moved to the global stage as director of Gender and Development at the United Nations Development Program, working on development, climate change and economic policy through the prism of gender considerations.
 In that role, she co-founded a 60-member Global Gender and Climate Alliance of civil society, bilateral and multilateral organizations and chaired a UN-wide task force on gender aspects of the Millennium Development Goals, and of climate change.

 On May 1 2013 she began a five-year term leading Oxfam International, which provides strategic guidance, support, expertise and coordination across the global organization.
 Through our 17 affiliates, Oxfam works with people in 94 countries to provide humanitarian relief in crisis, empower poor and marginalized people to gain social and economic equality, and campaign for a more just world.